 The overall crime rate in Rocky Comfort is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-As is often the case in a small town, Rocky Comfort doesn't have a public transportation system that people use for their commute.
+Rocky Comfort is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Rocky Comfort is nearly on par with the US average for all cities of 21.84%: 19.50% of adults 25 and older in Rocky Comfort have a bachelor's degree or advanced degree.
+The percentage of adults in Rocky Comfort who are college-educated is close to the national average for all communities of 21.84%: 19.50% of the adults in Rocky Comfort have a bachelor's degree or advanced degree.

 The per capita income in Rocky Comfort in 2022 was $26,835, which is middle income relative to Missouri, and lower middle income relative to the rest of the US.
 This equates to an annual income of $107,340 for a family of four.
 However, Rocky Comfort contains both very wealthy and poor people as well.